ssherwood/spring-boot-jpa/README.md

 curl -sS -H "Content-Type: application/json" -X POST localhost:8080/patients -d '{"givenName":"Max","familyName":"Colorado","birthDate":"1942-12-11"}' | jq
 ```

 400 Error?
 So that LocalDate is causes a JsonMappingException.
+We need to add a Jackson module

-We need to add a Jackson dependency to the project so it knows how to
+dependency to the project so it knows how to handle JSR 310 Dates (introduced in Java 8).
-handle JSR 310 Dates (introduced in Java 8).

 Add this to the pom.xml:

 ```xml
 <dependency>